 Bridget Morse-Karzen, MPH

-Bridget Morse-Karzen recently graduated from the Master in Public Health program at the Columbia University Mailman School of Public Health.
+Bridget Morse-Karzen recently graduated from the MPH program at the Columbia University Mailman School of Public Health.
 She has experience with qualitative interview data collection and analysis, and serves as the project coordinator for this study.

-Leanne Hallenbeck is a PhD in Nursing student at the Columbia University School of Nursing.
-She serves as a graduate research assistant on this study.
+Charity Ogunlusi is a recent MPH graduate from the Columbia University Mailman School of Public Health.
+She serves as a research assistant on this study.